artemplv/QuickChat-AI/README.md

 ## Description

-A messaging application with real-time group chats and an AI chatbot inside.
+QuickChat AI is a messaging application with real-time group chats and an AI chatbot inside.

 ## Technology